railwayapp/docs/src/docs/reference/accounts.md

 ## Billing

-Every Account gets $5 of free credit per month.
+Every account gets $5 of free credit one-time to trial the service.
 No credit card required.

 Users on the Trial plan are limited to 500 hours of execution time per month.
-This restriction is lifted for users on the Developer plan.
+This restriction is lifted for users on paid plans.

 Accounts are billed monthly.
-Resources used by deleted projects are still counted towards the total bill.
+Resources used by deleted projects up until deletion are still counted towards the total bill.

 Users can manage their billing plan as well as view historical payments on the [billing page](https://railway.app/account/billing).